APLS Documentation

 - Search for tokens

-- Extract search results to a CSV file
+- Export search results to a CSV file

 - We get a search-results file with one token per row, and columns for different annotation layers

-- Upload search results to APLS’s built-in Praat module
+- Extract acoustic measurements for search results using APLS’s built-in Praat module

 - Our search-results file gets updated with acoustic measurements that we specify (in this case, F1 and F2 at the vowel’s 20%, 50%, and 80% timepoints)